For the last two weeks, I’ve been trying Unisom SleepTabs – an antihistamine over the counter sleep aid that’s widely available in the United States.

 Unisom Sleeptabs ingredients

-According to the patient information on the pack I bought in the U.S. in September 2018, the ingredients are:
+According to the patient information on the pack I bought in the U.S. the ingredients are:

 - Dibasic calcium phosphate